 Harlan Coben I really like his Myron Bolitar series…..even though it’s not cozy.
 I also have enjoyed many hours reading his stand alone novels.
 Coben also writes the Mickey Bolitar Young Adult Mystery Series

-Nancy Coco (aka Nancy J. Parra) As Nancy Coco she writes the Candy-Coated Mystery Series.
+Nancy Coco (aka Nancy J. Parra and Nell Hampton) As Nancy Coco she writes the Candy-Coated Mystery Series.
 Allie McMurphy is the sleuth of this series.
-The series is set on lovely Mackinaw Island.
+The series is set on lovely Mackinac Island.
 Michigan.
 Allie’s family owns an historic hotel which has a popular fudge shop in it.
 As Parra, she writes the Baker’s Treat Mystery Series, which features a gluten-free baker as its sleuth.
+As Hampton she writes the Kensington Palace Chef Mystery Series, starring Carrie Ann Cole, a newly appointed personal chef to the royal family at Kensington Palace.

 Margaret Coel Coel (a bestselling author) writes a mystery series set in the world of an Arapaho reservation in Wyoming.